 No matter what type of container you choose, be sure to provide ample drainage in the bottom of the pot with a layer of pebbles or Styrofoam peanuts.
 Pot your cactus or succulent in a good quality commercial cactus mix potting soil.

-Taking care of these plants is simplicity itself.
-Although most of succulents and cactus do well in bright sunlight, they are able to adjust to standard office lighting with ease.
+Taking care of these is simplicity itself.
+Although most cactus do well in bright sunlight, they are able to adjust to standard office lighting with ease.

 If your office has natural light, select an area that provides bright morning sun and shade in the afternoon.
-If not, you’ll find cactus and succulents plants do quite well under consistent fluorescent lights.
+If not, you’ll find cactus do quite well under consistent fluorescent lights.

 If your office does not have fluorescent lighting, or if the lights are turned off a significant amount of the time, add a fluorescent lamp or small LED grow lights to your desk.
-Add a timer to be sure your plant gets ample light, even on holidays and weekends.
+Add a timer to be sure they get ample light, even on holidays and weekends.